How Often Should Tires Be Replaced?

 Proper Tire Inflation

+Proper tire inflation is crucial for tire longevity and safety.
 Check your tire pressure regularly using a tire pressure gauge and ensure that it matches the recommended pressure specified by the vehicle manufacturer.

 Underinflated tires can lead to increased wear on the edges of the tread, while overinflated tires can cause excessive wear in the center of the tread.

-For more information on the importance of proper tire inflation, read our article on what PSI should my tires be.
+For more information on the importance of proper tire inflation, please read our article on what PSI should my tires be.

 Rotating and Balancing Tires